porcielf/philosophical_quiz/README.md

 A **real-time multiplayer quiz game** where players join dynamic rooms, answer thought-provoking questions, and climb the leaderboard in pursuit of philosophical glory.
 This project is a **learning exercise** that explores frontend and backend development, databases, caching, containerization, and version control.

 ⚠️ **DISCLAIMER**: This project is still under development.
 It is **not** a production-ready application — please treat it as an experimental work-in-progress.
+Be careful.

 ---